paritytech/capi/Readme.md

 ⚠️ Capi is a work in progress.
 Many of its core features (such as the sending of extrinsics) are yet to be implemented.
 It is fraught with edge cases and `TODO` comments.
 [Here is a partial todo list](./_/assets/todo.md).
 If interested in working on Capi, please reach out to `@harrysolovay:matrix.parity.io`.

+⚠️ This readme may fall out of date during development.

 ## Overview

 At a birds-eye view, **there are two distinct versions of the Capi developer experience**: